 22. Get off the hedonic treadmill.

 The "hedonic treadmill" refers to the tendency for us to return to our original happiness level(link is external) over time.
 To boost your baseline-level happiness(link is external), you can try changing your physiology through nutrition and exercise.
-To maintain your happiness, you have to get out of your comfort zone(link is external) and keep adding variety(link is external) to your happiness plan(link is external)
+To maintain your happiness, you have to get out of your comfort zone(link is external) and keep adding variety(link is external) to your happiness plan(link is external).

 23. Hold yourself accountable.